From jet boating and skydiving to going on a Lord of the Rings tour, here’s our list of the best things to do in

 There are many great hiking trails in Christchurch, but none are quite as spectacular as the one you’ll find at Godley Head.

 Not only does it do a great job of showcasing New Zealand’s natural beauty, but it also has a lot of history behind it.

 It once served as a coastal defense during WW2, which will certainly be of interest to any history buffs out there.

-This trail starts at Taylors Mistake Beach, which is an excellent attraction in itself.
+This trail starts at Taylors Mistake Beach near Sumner Beach, which is an excellent attraction in itself.

-During your hike, you’re likely to see some wildlife during the hike, including penguins, dolphins, or even whales.
+During your hike, you’re likely to see some wildlife during the hike, including penguins, dolphins, or even whales in the Pacific Ocean.